Skip to main content

 8. Sleep log

-Like mood, sleep can also affect your diet.
 “Poor-quality sleep can lead to poor food choices,” Landry said.
 “But on days you wake up refreshed, you probably will make better choices.
-If you’re not logging your sleep, you may not notice and not make the connection,” he added.
+If you’re not logging your sleep, you may not notice or make the connection.”

 9. Weight and measurement check-in

-Weighing yourself regularly can help you lose weight, according to an American Heart Association study.
+Weighing yourself regularly can help you lose weight, according to a study from the American Heart Association.
 Decide if you want to weigh yourself daily, every other day, or weekly.

 Another step you can take to track your progress is measuring yourself, particularly around your waist.